steven-gardiner/piphone/instructions.md

     linux$ ssh root@alarmpi.local # will prompt for password

+Since the Pi is not connected to a monitor, I connect to it remotely with `ssh`

-default password is "root" I change the password for additional security but if it's never connected to a network it's not clear how big of a deal that it.
+The default password is "root" I change the password for additional security but if it's never connected to a network it's not clear how big of a deal that it.